papadreama/InsightLab/content/public-notes/A Course on Contemplative Practices.md

 > *No man can reveal to you aught but that which already lies half asleep in the dawning of your knowledge.* - **Kahlil Gibran**

 ## Weekly Practices
-My goal is to keep the work (reading and writing) you have to do each week to, *at most*, 2 hours.
-I would encourage you to practice meditating for at least 10 - 15 minutes a day, but a minimum of five minutes, coupled with other informal mindfulness practice is a great starting point. **Consistency is more important than quantity**.
+I would encourage you to practice meditating for at least 10 - 15 minutes a day, but a minimum of five minutes coupled with other informal mindfulness practice is a great starting point. **Consistency is more important than quantity**.
 Though the specific practices, journaling prompts, reflection assignments, and readings will vary, this is a rough outline of our weekly workload.

 > [!todo]- Journaling and Other Reflection Assignments (20 - 30 minutes)
 > Each week, you'll reflect on the readings, class discussions, and - most importantly - your experiences with the contemplative practices for that week.